agentsofwp/post-series-manager/README.txt

 == Installation ==

 1. Upload the `post-series-manager` folder to the `/wp-content/plugins/` directory
-1. Activate the plugin through the 'Plugins' menu in WordPress
+2. Activate the plugin through the 'Plugins' menu in WordPress
-1. Start adding series tags to your posts like you would a regular tag
+3. Start adding series tags to your posts like you would a regular tag

 == Frequently Asked Questions ==

-Nothing here yet.
+= I don't want it to show up before/after/somewhere else, what do I do? =

+The plugin is set up in such a way that the content filters that are put in place can be removed fairly simply.

+    // Remove the shortcode that's automatically added before the content remove_filter( 'the_content', array( $post_series_manager, 'post_series_before' ) );
+    // Remove the shortcode that's automatically added after the content remove_filter( 'the_content', array( $post_series_manager, 'post_series_after' ) );

+= How do I use the shortcodes? =

+The shortcodes are simple and have no additional parameters to use.
+The shortcodes that are available are:

+* [post_series_block] - this is normally added before the content
+* [post_series_nav] - this is normally added after the content

 == Screenshots ==